anchovisjs/cities_mapping/README.md

 4. Polygons without buildings or too large/small are removed.
 5. Waterways are buffered and subtracted from block geometry.
 6. Metrics are calculated per block (building count, average, FAR).
-7. Final layer is styled with graduated color ramp for visualization.
+7. Result layer is styled with graduated color ramp.